jr-marquez/ksqldbWorkshop/labs/usecase_finserv_1.md

 ksql> describe payment_statuses;
 ksql> select * from payment_statuses emit changes;
 ```
-Combine payment and status events in 1 hour window
+Combine payment and status events in 1 hour window.
+Why we need a timing window for stream-stream join?
 ```bash
 ksql> CREATE STREAM payments_with_status AS SELECT ep.payment_id as payment_id,